carlosabalde/pgp-tomb/README.md

    - Optionally you can provide the path to your personal ASCII armored PGP secret key using the `key` option (it can be overridden using the `--key` flag).
 If so, decryption of secrets will be directly handled by PGP Tomb instead of using your local GPG infrastructure.
 This assumes `gpg-connect-agent` is properly configured.
    - Permissions (`permissions` option) for a particular secret are computed matching it (i.e. URI, tags, etc.) against each rule in the configuration.
 When a match is found, the list of recipients is updated adding (`+` prefix) or removing (`-` prefix) team members / individual users, and then the rule evaluation continues.
 Obviously order is relevant both for rules as well as for expressions associated to each rule.
    - Users in the list of keepers (`keepers` option) will always be part of the list of recipients (and at least one keeper is required in a valid configuration).
+   - PGP Tomb will implicitly inject the team `all` if that name is not explicitly configured.
+This team will include users associated to all PGP public keys in the `keys/` folder.
    - Templates (i.e. JSON Schema and/or JSON / YAML skeletons; `templates` option) are linked to secrets using a similar strategy, however, unlike permissions, evaluation of rules stops once a match is found.
    ```
    root: /home/carlos/pgp-tomb